zarafagroupware/zarafa-tools/README.md

-tools
+zarafa-tools
 =====

-Various scripts and tools to use with Zarafa.
+Various scripts and tools for use with Zarafa.

-Please note that these scripts are not supported nor condoned by Zarafa, use at your own risk!
+Please note that these scripts are not supported nor condoned by Zarafa, use them at your own risk!

+Ideas for a cool script?
+Please consider [creating an issue in the issue tracker!](https://github.com/zarafagroupware/zarafa-tools/issues/new "Create an issue")
-Your contributions are appreciated, in order to contribute please make a pull request.
+Rather contribute your own creations?
+Feel free to make a pull request!